microtick/node-operations/README.md

 commission rate: 0.1 (for 10% commission)
 commission max rate: 0.2 (for 20% commission) min self delegation: 1 (for 1 tick)
-name: "My Cool Validator" (do not use this for real, think up something better...)
+name: "Choose a Name" (do not use this for real, think up something better...)
 ```